mistifikatorcat/bike-lanes/README.md

 Open http://localhost:3000/bike-lanes in your browser to see the bike lanes overlay for the configured area.

-##Configuration
+## Configuration

--Bounding Box: Edit the bbox array in BikeLaneMap.tsx to change the geographic area.
+- Bounding Box: Edit the bbox array in BikeLaneMap.tsx to change the geographic area.

--Overpass Query: Tweak the Overpass API query in BikeLaneMap.tsx to fetch different OSM tags or use an area-based query.
+- Overpass Query: Tweak the Overpass API query in BikeLaneMap.tsx to fetch different OSM tags or use an area-based query.

-##Notes
+## Notes

--This is an experimental prototype—expect rough edges around performance, error handling, and loading states.
+- This is an experimental prototype—expect rough edges around performance, error handling, and loading states.

--For larger areas (e.g. entire countries), consider splitting requests or using server-side caching to avoid timeouts.
+- For larger areas (e.g. entire countries), consider splitting requests or using server-side caching to avoid timeouts.